learn-co-curriculum/python-programming-univbasics-python-interpreter-readme/README.md

 `#=>` is simply a tool to help you "imagine" what IRB might do with the expression.

-In our example we would write:
+Ruby documentation would frequently look like:

 - `Time.now #=> 2019-03-26 14:00:27 -0400`
 - `255 / 5 #=> 51`